Gerhart Hauptmann: Recognition and World War I

 Kaiser Wilhelm II, however, did not care for the "social democratic" poet.
 He vetoed the awarding of the 1896 Schiller Preis (for The Assumption of Hannele) and at the instigation of his son, Crown Prince Wilhelm, in 1913, a Breslau production of Hauptmann's play Commemoration Masque (Festspiel in deutschen Reimen) was canceled, because in it the hundredth anniversary of the Liberation of Germany from Napoleon was depicted with a pacifistic rather than patriotic tone.
 However, the very same Hauptmann who had criticized militarism in the Masque, the very next year was among those who supported the war.

 Hauptmann signed the Manifesto of the Ninety-Three, a manifesto signed by 93 German scientists, scholars and artists, declaring their unequivocal support of German military actions at the beginning of World War I. He published supportive poems (many of which read as unintentional satires and which he later crossed out in the manuscript).

 In 1915, Wilhelm II awarded him the Order of the Red Eagle, Fourth Class.
-After Germany's military defeat and the fall of the monarchy, Hauptmann fled to the pacifist colony Monte Verità in near Locarno, Switzerland.
+After Germany's military defeat and the fall of the monarchy, Hauptmann fled to the pacifist colony Monte Verità in Locarno, Switzerland.
 Several years later, he wrote Till Eulenspiegel, a poetic memorial to Hans Paasche, the pacifist and reformer who was assassinated by ultra-nationalists.

 Representative poet of Germany

 In 1918, he joined a declaration, signed by a number of German intellectuals and published in the Berliner Tageblatt newspaper, showing solidarity with the Republic.
 During the early years of the republic, he was considered as a candidate for the Reichspräsident and offered the position of Reichskanzler, which he turned down.

 In the following years, he was the first recipient of the Adlerschild des Deutschen Reiches (The Eagle Shield of the German Reich) an award for scholarly or artistic achievement.
 During this period, the demand for Hauptmann's work had declined, to the point where, in order to maintain his lifestyle, he had begun to do films and serializations.
 Despite this, he continued to enjoy popularity.
 He was seen abroad as the representative of German Literature.
 In 1932, in honor of the centenary of Goethe's death, he went on a lecture tour of the United States and was awarded and honorary doctorate from Columbia University.
 In addition he was awarded the Goethe Prize of the city of Frankfurt am Main.

 On his 70th birthday, he was awarded several honorary citizenships.
 There were countless exhibitions and performances of his work, many with well-known performers.
 Max Reinhardt played the lead in the premiere of Hauptmann's new play Before Sunset.
-From 1926–43, Hauptmann summered with his family in Hiddensee.
+From 1926 to 1943, Hauptmann summered with his family in Hiddensee.